BYRIO/krita-webdoc-zh/contributors_manual/untranslatable_pages/triaging_bugs.rst

 This happens most often on Windows, if the user has got any security software installed that doesn't come with Windows.
 Examples are Sandboxie, Totaldefender, or others.
 Mark the bug as ``NEEDSINFO/WAITINGFORINFO`` and add this text:

+.. admonition:: Ask the user:

-* "Are you using Windows?
+    Are you using Windows?
 If so, do you have any non-standard security software installed such as Total Defender, Sandboxie or XXX?
 Please make an exception for Krita in the settings, or uninstall this software.
-Since Windows 10, it is no longer necessary to have any security software installed other than what comes with Windows."
+Since Windows 10, it is no longer necessary to have any security software installed other than what comes with Windows.

 If the user replies that they are using extra security software, close the bug as ``RESOLVED/INVALID``.